-In 1999 the Australian Infant, Child, Adolescent and Family Mental Health Association (AICAFMHA) Scoping Project on Children of Parents with a Mental Illness was launched by the Minister for Health.
+In 1999 Emerging Minds (previously trading as the Australian Infant, Child, Adolescent and Family Mental Health Association) scoping project on Children of Parents with a Mental Illness was launched by the Minister for Health.
 In response to this report, the Commonwealth Government allocated funding for a three year national initiative to develop guidelines and principles, plus complementary resource materials for services and workers.

 In 2007 the COPMI program was included under the Council of Australian Governments’ New Early Intervention Services (NEIS) for Parents, Children and Young People measure.
 This measure aimed to support mental health promotion, prevention and early intervention for all children through universal evidence-based school and early childhood programs and through targeted programs aimed at children who are at highest risk of developing mental health problems (or who have early signs, symptoms or diagnosis of mental health problems).
 The measure provided a framework for mental health promotion, prevention and early intervention for children from birth to 12 years.

 Increased staffing from a little more than one to just under five full time staff in the third phase of COPMI funding resulted in an increase in the range and availability of information for families affected by parental mental illness, and quality workforce development resources for people working with these individuals.
 During this time a cutting-edge eLearning resource was developed, in order to help train relevant workforces.

 Information about the effectiveness of relevant programs and interventions was also a focus, supported by strong lived experience participation and a commitment to expert opinion and quality evidence in relationship to COPMI's work.
 During this time the COPMI National Lived Experience Forum was established to aid this process.

 Emerging Minds hosted the first world conference on children of parents with a mental illness in 2009 and links with international experts were strengthened by the formation of an international consultation group.